The fair catch rule in football was made to protect the punt returner. Multiple scenarios may occur once the player. What is a fair catch in football?

 However, the fair catch rule puts pressure on the returner – as he more than likely will have 4-5 players surrounding him (most of the time yelling for him to mess up).

-Players under pressure will often misjudge the ball and muff the punt due to the pressure of the players surrounding him.
+Players under pressure will often misjudge the ball and muff the punt due to the pressure of the players surrounding them.

 Poor punt returners will let the ball roll behind them and give up an extra 10-15 yards.